USEPA/CMAQ/UTIL/chemmech/README.md

 #### SPECIAL.

 The key word SPECIAL lists operators used in the REACTIONS block to express reaction rate constant.
 Operators combine reaction rate constant and concentrations.
 A mechanism often uses them to lump reactions together with an already defined rate constant.
-An example shows an operator called RY is derived from two following reactions with respective rate constants, RKA and RKB, that are used in a mechanism.
+An example shows an operator called RY is derived from two following reactions with respective rate constants, RKA RKB, RKH, and RKI used in a photochemical mechanism.

         X + Y = 0.3*Z
         U + Y = 0.5*W
+        H + Y = 0.2*M
+        I + Y = 0.7*N

 The reactions can be represented as the below reaction with the effective rate constant, RY, where X and U concentrations are values at the beginning of the integration time step of the chemistry solver.

          Y = Z + W
+         Y = M + N

-RY equal the sum of RKA*X and RKB*W. The SPECIAL block expresses RY with formula.
+RKXU and RKHI equal the weighted values of RKA\*X plus RKB\*W and RKA\*X plus RKB\*I. The SPECIAL block expresses RY with formula.

        SPECIAL =
-          RY = 0.3*K<RKA>*C<X> + 0.5*K<RKB>*C<U>;
+          RKXU = 0.3*K<RKA>*C<X> + 0.5*K<RKB>*C<U>;
+          RKHI = 0.2*K<RKH>*C<H> + 0.7*K<RKI>*C<I>;
         end special

- Operator definitions allow using an already defined expression so for example the RZ operator can use RY in its definition.
+ Operator definitions allow using an already defined expression so for example the RKZ operator can use RKXU and RKHI in its definition.

       SPECIAL =
-         RY = 0.3*K<RKA>*C<X> + 0.5*K<RKB>*C<U>;
+         RKXU = 0.3*K<RKA>*C<X> + 0.5*K<RKB>*C<U>;
-         RZ = 0.5*RY;
+         RKHI = 0.2*K<RKH>*C<H> + 0.7*K<RKI>*C<I>;
+         RKZ  = RKXU + RKHI;
       end special

-Using operators can increase efficiency for solving species concentrations if they are used correctly and the approximation regarding concentration is acceptable.
+The value of RKZ corresponds to the rate constant for the below reaction.

+      Y = Z + W + M + N

+Check Reaction Type 11 in __Table 1__ on to how access on an operator defined in the SPECIAL block.
+For an example of a CMAQ photochemical mechanism that uses the SPECIAL block, examine the mechanism definitions of the saprc07tb_ae6_aq mechanism in CMAQ version 5.2.

+Operators can increase computational efficiency for solving concentrations.
+Using them assumes that the concentrations used are constant over subtime steps within the photochemical solver.
+Mechanism developers should test the assumption before commiting to them by comparing two mechanisms that do and do not use such operators.

 #### ELIMINATE.